Kartones/flask-calendar/README.md

 This are initially the only features I plan to build:

 - TESTS!
 No more new features without tests
+- loader bottom bar (colored) when running ajax requests
+- double click on event day open new tasks with that day number
 - coverage.py
 - circleci (grab xml config from mazes for programmers prj)
 - set locale to one setup in config
-- reconvert `<br>` to `\n` upon edit description
-- cleanup of past "hidden_repetition" tasks when current date's month > stored month (delete full month)
+- error messages
 - min and max dates for input type date: min="xxxx-xx-xx" max="xxxx-xx-xx"
-- error messages
 - a decent weekday and month day choosers when recurrency is selected
 - Yearly repetition? (would need month and day)
 - Users (should be able to access calendars), authentication and authorization
+- search: simple, just python lowercased search at task titles. think how to represent results, if to go to the month or what
 - Multi-day tasks?
+- task copy/clone functionality?